mpetteno/portfolio/content/en/projects/research/index.md

 manipulating latent variables unlike prompt-based generative models that often lack this ability.
-The novel contribution of this research consists in the introduction of an invertible transformation for the univariate distribution of the attribute to encode: the goal of this proposal is to make this distribution as close as possible to the prior distribution used choose for the latent space, according to the idea that this will help the multi-objective optimization process by making the new regularization synergic to the Kullback-Leibler divergence in the original VIB loss function; moreover, being the transformation invertible, it allows to map the encoded property back to the original domain improving the model interpretability.
+The novel contribution of this research consists in the introduction of an invertible transformation for the univariate distribution of the attribute to encode: the goal of this proposal is to make this distribution as close as possible to the prior distribution used choose for the latent space; moreover, being the transformation invertible, it allows to map the encoded property back to the original domain improving the model interpretability.
 The method has been applied in the symbolic music domain, particularly in the task of generating 4 bars melodies and the dataset created to train the models is publicly available on Zenodo (link above).

-{{< projectKeywords "symbolic music, attribute-controlled generation, data gaussianization" >}}
+{{< projectKeywords "symbolic music, attribute-controlled generation, latent space regularization, power transforms" >}}

 <div class="m:mb-l clear-both"></div>